libplctag/libplctag/README.md

   - multiple-request support per packet.
   - packet size negotiation with newer firmware (version 20+) and hardware.
   - tag listing, both controller and program tags.
-- support for Rockwell/Allen-Bradley MicroLogix 850 PLCs.
+- support for Rockwell/Allen-Bradley Micro 850 PLCs.
   - Support as for ControlLogix where possible.
-- support for older Rockwell/Allen-Bradley such as PLC5 PLCs (E-series with Ethernet), SLC 500 and MicroLogix with Ethernet via CIP.
+- support for older Rockwell/Allen-Bradley such as PLC-5 PLCs (Ethernet upgraded to support Ethernet/IP), SLC 500 and MicroLogix with Ethernet via CIP.
   - read/write of 16-bit INT.
   - read/write of 32-bit floating point.
   - read/write of arrays of the above (arrays not tested on SLC 500).